 Save an offline service definition for a locator

-An offline service definition is connection-neutral; it is not configured for any specific server connection.
+An offline service definition is connection-neutral; it is not configured for a specific server connection.
 You can save an offline service definition if you are offline or not connected to the server.
 This workflow explains how to save an offline service definition for a hosted locator with default settings to be later shared to a portal.
-To change the default configuration, see Set properties on locators shared to your portal.
+To change the default configuration, see Set properties on locators shared to a portal.